 Reactive signals are the primitive that powers state in ilha.
-In addition to .state() (local to an island), ilha exports four signal helpers for cross-island sharing, performance, and control:
+In addition to .state() (local to an island), ilha exports several helpers for cross-island sharing, derived values, side effects, performance, and control:

 | Helper | Purpose |